filecoin-station/piece-indexer/docs/design.md

 - `provider_address` - Provider's address where we can fetch advertisements from.

-- `last_head` - The CID of the head where we started the previous walk.
+- `last_head` - The CID of the head where we started the previous walk (the last walk that has already finished).
 All advertisements from `last_head` to the end of the chain have already been processed.

 - `next_head` - The CID of the most recent head seen by cid.contact.
 This is where we need to start the next walk from.